 2. Visit the Account Profile page, and click on the Subscription tab found there.
 You can view your current membership subscription, and renew or upgrade your membership here, as well.

 If you wish to renew by mail, please print and fill out the Membership Form (link above under "How to Become a Member"), and mail it with your remittance to NCGS.
 The address is on the form.
-If you do not have a printer, please contact the NCGS Administrator at firstname.lastname@example.org and ask her to mail you one.
+If you do not have a printer, please contact the NCGS Administrator at email@example.com and ask for one to be mailed to you.

 You may download a printable Membership Brochure, or you may request a free membership brochure from the North Carolina Genealogical Society.
 Simply e-mail us your mailing address along with a request for the NCGS membership brochure, and we will send one out to you.

 When you join the North Carolina Genealogical Society you join a group of people who share a common interest in the genealogy and history of the "Old North State."
 You will receive two award winning publications.
 The quarterly publication North Carolina Genealogical Society Journal contains well-researched articles of genealogical value and numerous abstracts of unpublished records relating to North Carolina.
 The NCGS News will introduce you to local societies across the state, and provide you with upcoming genealogical events in North Carolina and across the nation.
 Members of the Society may submit two free queries per year (four with family memberships) to be published in the Newsletter.
 You will be invited to attend, at a discount, the NCGS annual meeting and workshop, as well as any other NCGS sponsored programs.